Data modeling in Azure Cosmos DB for NoSQL

 What about foreign keys?

-Because there's currently no concept of a constraint, foreign-key or otherwise, any inter-document relationships that you have in documents are effectively "weak links" and won't be verified by the database itself.
-If you want to ensure that the data a document is referring to actually exists, then you need to do this in your application, or by using server-side triggers or stored procedures on Azure Cosmos DB.
+Because there's no concept of a constraint, such as a foreign key, the database doesn't verify any inter-document relationships in documents; these links are effectively "weak."
+If you want to ensure that the data an item is referring to actually exists, then you need to do this step in your application, or by using server-side triggers or stored procedures on Azure Cosmos DB.

 When to reference